krateoplatformops/github-provider-kog-chart/README.md

 #### Workflow

-The `Workflow` resource allows you to trigger workflow runs in a GitHub repository.
+The `Workflow` resource allows you to trigger GitHub Actions workflow runs.
 You can specify the repository name, workflow file name, and any input parameters required by the workflow.
+You must configure your GitHub Actions workflow to run when the [`workflow_dispatch` webhook](/developers/webhooks-and-events/webhook-events-and-payloads#workflow_dispatch) event occurs.
+The `inputs` must configured in the workflow file.

 An example of a Workflow resource is:
 ```yaml